 Armenia has a strong faith that has always been the main stronghold of the state, the symbol of equity and prosperity.
 One of the main sacred and hallowed places for Armenians is the ancient, almost two thousand years old city of Echmiadzin, located in the picturesque Ararat Valley.
 The historical city originated from the ancient village of Vardkesavan, founded in the 2nd century BCE.
 Later, in the beginning of the 2nd century CE, the king of the Great Armenia Vagharshak I (117-140) built a capital in its place naming it after himself, Vagharshapat.

 Armenia was the first country in the world to announce Christianity as its state religion, in 301 CE.
 Since then, Echmiadzin has become the cultural, spiritual and civilization heart of the country.
 According to the old legend, the Saint Gregory the Illuminator, the first Christian of all Armenians, once had a prophetic vision in this place: Jesus Christ descended from heaven and with his golden hammer pointed to the place to erect the church.
-So, in 301 King Trdat III founded Mother See of Holy Etchmiadzin, meaning “the Descent of the Only-Begotten” in Armenian language; it is one of the oldest churches in the world.
+So, in 301 King Trdat III founded Mother See of Holy Etchmiadzin.
+Etchmiadzin in the Armenian language means “the Descent of the Only-Begotten” and it is one of the oldest churches in the world.
 Later, in 1945 the city was also renamed after the church.

 Centuries passed, and around the church more new religious constructions began to grow: Saint Hripsime church in 618, St. Gayane Church in 630, Church of St. Shokagat in 1634.